TypeTime/TypeIsland/README.md

 ##Unit 10 GIF

 <img src="https://user-images.githubusercontent.com/86101798/163517284-92a408db-acaa-4797-8fd7-a9c85e06d104.gif" width="250" />
-*Multiple features shown are purely for testing purposes and will be implemented very differently from currently shown
+*Multiple features shown are purely for testing purposes and will be implemented very differently in the final product